kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 \(g\) \[Reserved\]

 \(h\) A special registration number may be reserved for no more than 1 year.
-If a person wishes to renew his reservation from year to year, he must apply to the Registry for renewal and submit the fee required by §47.17 for a special registration number.
+If a person wishes to renew his reservation from year to year, he must apply to the Registry for renewal and submit the fee required by [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.17   Fees.|§47.17]] for a special registration number.

-\(i\) When aircraft registration has ended, as described in §47.41(a), the assignment of a registration number to an aircraft is no longer authorized for use except as provided in §47.31(c) and will be cancelled:
+\(i\) When aircraft registration has ended, as described in [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.41   Duration and return of Certificate.|§47.41]](a), the assignment of a registration number to an aircraft is no longer authorized for use except as provided in [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.31   Application.|§47.31]](c) and will be cancelled:

-\(1\) Following the date established in §47.40(a)(1) for any aircraft that has not been re-registered under §47.40(a);
+\(1\) Following the date established in [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.40   Registration expiration and renewal.|§47.40]](a)(1) for any aircraft that has not been re-registered under [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.40   Registration expiration and renewal.|§47.40]](a);

-\(2\) Following the expiration date shown on the Certificate of Aircraft Registration for any aircraft whose registration has not been renewed under §47.40(c);
+\(2\) Following the expiration date shown on the Certificate of Aircraft Registration for any aircraft whose registration has not been renewed under [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.40   Registration expiration and renewal.|§47.40]](c);

-\(3\) Following the expiration date shown on the Dealer's Aircraft Registration Certificate, AC Form 8050-6, for any aircraft registered under Subpart C of this part, when the certificate has not been renewed, and the owner has not applied for registration in accordance with §47.31; or
+\(3\) Following the expiration date shown on the Dealer's Aircraft Registration Certificate, AC Form 8050-6, for any aircraft registered under Subpart C of this part, when the certificate has not been renewed, and the owner has not applied for registration in accordance with [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.31   Application.|§47.31]]; or

 \(4\) When ownership has transferred—

 \(i\) Six months after first receipt of notice of aircraft sale or evidence of ownership from the last registered owner or successive owners, and an Aircraft Registration Application has not been received.

-\(ii\) Six months after evidence of ownership authorized under §47.67 has been submitted, and the applicant has not met the requirements of this part.
+\(ii\) Six months after evidence of ownership authorized under [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.67   Evidence of ownership.|§47.67]] has been submitted, and the applicant has not met the requirements of this part.

-\(iii\) Twelve months after a new owner has submitted evidence of ownership and an Aircraft Registration Application under §47.31, and the applicant or a successive applicant has not met the requirements of this part.
+\(iii\) Twelve months after a new owner has submitted evidence of ownership and an Aircraft Registration Application under [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.31   Application.|§47.31]], and the applicant or a successive applicant has not met the requirements of this part.

-\(j\) At the time an assignment of registration number is cancelled, the number may be reserved for one year in the name of the last owner of record if a request has been submitted with the fee required by §47.17.
+\(j\) At the time an assignment of registration number is cancelled, the number may be reserved for one year in the name of the last owner of record if a request has been submitted with the fee required by [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.17   Fees.|§47.17]].
 If the request for reservation and fee are not submitted prior to cancellation, the registration number is unavailable for assignment for a period of five years.

 \[Doc.
 No. 7190, 31 FR 4495, Mar.
 17, 1966, as amended by Amdt.
 47-1, 31 FR 13314, Oct.
 14, 1966; Amdt.
 47-5, 32 FR 13505, Sept.
 27, 1967; Amdt.
 47-7, 34 FR 2480, Feb.
 21, 1969; Amdt.
 47-13, 36 FR 16187, Aug.
 20, 1971; Amdt.
 47-15, 37 FR 21528, Oct.
 12, 1972; Amdt.
 47-16, 37 FR 25487, Dec.
 1, 1972; Amdt.
 47-17, 39 FR 1353, Jan.
 8, 1974; Amdt.
 47-22, 47 FR 12153, Mar.
 22, 1982; Amdt.
 47-29, 75 FR 41980, July 20, 2010\]